 Under his leadership, NPSIA established its reputation as a Canadian leader in international relations, expanding the student enrollment and faculty members, and increasing the research budget.
 Fen was instrumental in creating collaborative learning approaches to international security at NPSIA and in establishing several new research centres at Carleton University.

 Fen holds a Ph.D. from Harvard University where he also received his A.M. degree (both with distinction).
 He also holds an MSc.
 (Econ.) degree (with distinction) from the London School of Economics and a B.A.
 (Hon.) from the University of Toronto.
 A fellow of the Royal Society of Canada, he is the past recipient of various awards and honours, including a Research and Writing Award from the John D. and Catherine T. MacArthur Foundation, and a Jennings Randolph Senior Fellowship from the United States Institute of Peace (a non-partisan, congressionally-funded think tank) in Washington, D.C.
 He has also taught at Georgetown University as a visiting professor.

-Fen is the author or co-author of nine books and editor or co-editor of more than 25 other volumes.
+Fen is the author or co-author of 10 books and editor or co-editor of more than 26 other volumes.
 In addition, he has written more than 100 articles and book chapters on international affairs.
-His most recent book, The Global Power of Talk (co-authored with I. William Zartman) was published in March 2012.
+His book, The Global Power of Talk (co-authored with I. William Zartman) was published in March 2012.
 His most recent book is Brave New Canada: Meeting the Challenge of a Changing World, co-authored with Derek Burney.

 Fen is a frequent commentator and contributor in the national and international media.
 His articles have appeared in The Washington Post, The Globe and Mail, Foreign Policy Magazine, the Ottawa Citizen, iPolitics and elsewhere.
 He is a frequent commentator on the CBC, CTV, and Global news networks.